mcagentguy/FrugalModBot/README.md

 - removes image/link posts that don't contain a lengthy enough description
 - removes posts with the Frugal Finds Friday flair when the current day is not Friday

+At the time of this writing, this bot runs on https://www.reddit.com/user/FrugalModBot

 ## Dependencies

 This bot runs on the following dependencies: